SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

-by defining a ``dynamicallyCall(withArguments:)`` method or a ``dynamicallyCall(withKeywordArguments:)`` method, as described in :ref:`Attributes_dynamicCallable`, or by defining a call-as-function method as described below.
+by defining a ``dynamicallyCall(withArguments:)`` method or a ``dynamicallyCall(withKeywordArguments:)`` method, as described in :ref:`Attributes_dynamicCallable`, or by defining a call-as-function method, as described below.
 If the type defines
 both a call-as-function method and one of the methods used by the ``dynamicCallable`` attribute,